Definition and numbers

 The vast majority of single homeless people who are not entitled to housing, as well as those who, for a variety of reasons do not even apply for homelessness assistance, end up surviving out of sight.

-Many stay in hostels and there are almost 41,500 bed spaces in hostels for single homeless people in England alone but there are other ways to get by.
+Many stay in hostels and there are just over 38,500 be spaces in hostels for single homeless people in England but there are other ways to get by.
 This might mean staying in squats or B&Bs, in overcrowded accommodation or ‘concealed' housing, such as the floors or sofas of friends and family.

 If you do not qualify for local authority housing assistance, if you are sleeping rough, staying in a hostel, a squat or some other form of unsatisfactory or insecure accommodation, then you are one of the countless thousands of hidden homeless people.